selwynpolit/d9book/book/menus.md

 $menu_name = $link->getMenuName(); // get the menu name e.g. "main"
 ```

 ## Create menu items in your custom module

 When creating a menu for your module, you need a YAML file like this from dev1 pageexample.
-The names (e.g. pageexample.description and pageexample.simple) are arbitrary, the title is the menu text, and the route_name comes from the routing yml file (`web/modules/custom/pageexample/pageexample.routing.yml`).
-The parent value is interesting.
+The names (e.g. `pageexample.description` and `pageexample.simple`) are arbitrary, the `title` is the menu text (that is displayed to the user), and the route_name comes from the routing yml file (`web/modules/custom/pageexample/pageexample.routing.yml`).
+The parent value is interesting because it determines where in the menu hierarchy your link will appear.

 ```yaml
 pageexample_description: